samghosh0x0/portfoliooptimizationwithpython/README.md

 # portfoliooptimizationwithpython
-Portfolio Optimization and Trend Analysis with Python Please register with https://www.coinapi.io/ and update key value in "data_coinapi.py" before running the scripts.
+Portfolio Optimization and Trend Analysis with Python Please register with https://www.coinapi.io/ and update the key value in "data_coinapi.py" before running the scripts.

-If you are collecting data manually, you have to collect data from at least 366 days prior to the begining date for your analysis.
+If you are collecting data manually, you have to collect data at least 366 days prior to the beginning date for your analysis.
 This is required to calculate the 365-day returns.
-Save the data in "Data" folder as a .csv file.
+Save the data in the "Data" folder as a .csv file.
 Please match the format with the existing .csv files.

 Files:

- 01Main.py: You can access all the modules from this file and update risk-free rate value.
+ 01Main.py: You can access all the modules from this file and update the risk-free rate value.

- data_coinapi.py : Simple program to receive data from Coinapi.
+ 'data_coinapi.py': Simple program to receive data from Coinapi.
 This script is called from 01Main as a module.
 Please register with Coinapi and update the "key" value.

  'returncalculator.py' : Calculates rolling returns (30,90,180,270, and 365-day) and saves the data is the "return_data" folder.